ycpcs/cs335-spring2023/syllabus/index.md

 Your overall grade for the course will be determined as follows:

--   Labs and assignments: 40% (†)
+-   Labs and assignments: 10% (†)
--   2 Quizzes: 20%
+-   2 Quizzes: 50%
--   Final _implementation_ project: 25%
+-   Final _implementation_ project: 25% (†)
--   Cybersecurity _research_ project: 10%
+-   Cybersecurity _research_ project: 10% (†)
 -   Attendance and participation: 5%

-(†) You must make a good faith effort to complete all of the labs and assignments in order to pass the course.
-Failure to complete all labs and assignments is grounds for receiving a reduced or failing grade for the course.
+(†) You must make a good faith effort to complete all of the assignments and projects in order to pass the course.
+Failure to complete all assignments and projects is grounds for receiving a reduced or failing grade for the course.

 Course website
 -----------------